SSDataLab/tess-cloud/README.rst

 to be obtained for stationary objects.
 Tess-cloud provides an alternative implementation of this service by leveraging the TESS public data set on AWS S3.

-Compared to TESScut, the goal of tess-cloud is provide an alternative way to obtain cut-outs which does not require a central API service, but can instead be run on a local machine or in the cloud.
 At this time tess-cloud is an experiment, we recommend that you keep using TESScut for now!